 UPS Freight Trends

-One blunder that many shippers make when approaching contract negotiations with UPS is to do so unpreparedly where they mainly wing it.
+One blunder that many shippers make when approaching contract negotiations with UPS is to do so unpreparedly.
 As a result, carriers are more knowledgeable about a shipper’s distribution than the shippers themselves and to make matters worse, shippers often do not take the time to comprehend the structure and terms within the UPS contract.
 Often times, they will enter the meeting without benchmarks and comparisons of what other companies are being charged and provided.
 Having this type of information can help you check false or grandiose claims by UPS on the screaming deal they’re giving you.

 Do Your Due Diligence